Wasantha Dukgannarala: Lyrics

 He has contributed to more than 300 popular songs ranges from classical pop, R&B, Blues and Hip Hop genre.
 In 1996, he wrote the popular song Man Sinhayata Bayay Nangiye for Senanayake Weraliyadde.
 In 2000, he composed popular hit Ran Kurahan Mala for BnS.
 And the song Mal Pan Podak written for BnS became the song of the millennial youth.
 Then he wrote the song Nethra.
-After that Dushyanth Weeraman, Iraj Weeraratne, Chinthi and Ranindu come into the field while working.
+He has also collaborated with popular artists such as Dushyanth Weeraman, Iraj Weeraratne, Chinthi and Ranindu.
 Dushyanth's song Pana Senehasa was also very popular.
 Then he came with the song Ahankara Nagare for Ranidu Lankage.
 It became the most popular song on the index.